Specialize in a Subfield of Biomedical Engineering

 Below you will find a description for each specialization along with a link to a sample schedule.

 The cellular and tissue specialization applies biomedical engineering principles to control behavior at the gene, protein, cell and tissue level.
 Engineers in this area work with cellular therapies, protein production, gene therapy, tissue engineering and regeneration, and biomaterials development.
-The subfield draws heavily from the chemical and biological sciences and can involve studying biomedical transport, natural or synthetic biomaterials, pharmacokinetics and pharmacodynamics.
+This subfield draws heavily from the chemical and biological sciences and can involve studying biomedical transport, natural or synthetic biomaterials, pharmacokinetics and pharmacodynamics.

 Visualizing anatomical structure, physiological processes, metabolic activity and molecular expression in living tissue is essential for the diagnosis of disease, development of new therapeutics, evaluation of the response to therapeutics and guidance of interventional procedures.
 An imaging biomedical engineer can develop instruments for imaging, create algorithms for three-dimensional reconstruction of imaging data and generate new contrast agents to enhance image quality.
 Our program is particularly strong in molecular imaging, which involves detecting molecular-scale events within living systems.
 Depending upon your area of interest, the imaging specialization can require further study of electronics, signal processing, chemistry or computer programming.